|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-During November 1942 assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
+During November 1942 assigned to the 43rd Bombardment Group (43rd BG), 64th Bombardment Squadron (64th BS).
 Assigned to Lt.
 Stanley G. Salisbury.
-Nicknamed "Salisbury's Silly Saps".
-Later, renamed "Lulu".
+Nicknamed "Salisbury's Silly Saps" with the nickname painted in three lines with a large "S" shared by all three words painted in white.
+Later, renamed as "Lulu".

-On August 10, 1943 assigned to the 43rd Bombardment Group, 63rd Bombardment Squadron.
-Assigned to pilot Miller.
+On August 10, 1943 assigned to the 63rd Bombardment Squadron (63rd BS).
+Assigned to pilot Miller and continued to be known as "Lulu".

 On January 5, 1943 one of six B-17s that took off from 7-Mile Drome near Port Moresby piloted by Captain Salisbury armed with 500 pound bombs bombing mission against Rabaul.
 The formation also included six B-24 Liberators from the 90th Bombardment Group.
 Aboard was photographers Lt.
 Ellis W. Carter, O-192659 of the 5th Combat Camera Unit (5th CCU) was recording 16mm film footage and George Lent was taking photographs.